bryantanderson/consistent-hashing/README.md

 2. Identify the keys that fall within the range of the decommissioned node
 3. Move the keys to the successor node

-## Implementation detail
+## Running the project

 This project uses MD5 as the hashing function, and uses 3 Redises as the cache "nodes".
 To start the project, run:

 `docker compose -f docker-compose.yml up` OR
-`npm run dev:redises` in one terminal, and `npm run dev` in a different terminal
+`npm run dev:redises` in one terminal, and `npm run dev` in a different terminal.
+Note that hot reloading is not enabled.

 By default, the application logging is fairly verbose.
 This can be disabled by setting `VERBOSE_LOGGING_ENABLED=false` in environment variables.